XimeraProject/.github/profile/README.md

 * [Wim Obbles](https://www.kuleuven.be/wieiswie/en/person/00045050) (Frontend/LaTeX/Deployment Development)

-In May of 2024, the Ximera Document Class was submitted to CTAN.
+In May 2024, the Ximera Document Class was submitted to CTAN.